1 + 1

 So far, we’ve been working in the console, our direct line to the computer.
 However, it is often more convenient to use a script.
 These are simple text files which store code and run when we choose.
 They are useful to

-Let’s create a folder system to store our script in by creating a project.
+Let’s create a folder system to store our work and navigate there.

 Try typing a line of code in your new script, such as